-The Pontifical Commission for the Protection of Minors (PCPM) met this week in Plenary Assembly in Rome.
+The Pontifical Commission for the Protection of Minors concludes XI Ordinary Plenary Assembly

-The Pontifical Commission for the Protection of Minors was created by Pope Francis in March of 2014 to propose the most opportune initiatives for the protection of all minors and vulnerable adults, to promote local responsibility in the particular Churches.
+The Pontifical Commission for the Protection of Minors was created by Pope Francis in March of 2014 to propose the most opportune initiatives for the protection of all minors and vulnerable adults and to promote local responsibility in the particular Churches.

 For more information on the work of the Pontifical Commission visit our website at www.protectionofminors.va